facebook/docusaurus/website/docs/api/plugins/plugin-pwa.md

 ### `offlineModeActivationStrategies`

 - Type: `Array<'appInstalled' | 'mobile' | 'saveData'| 'queryString' | 'always'>`
-- Default: `['appInstalled','queryString']`
+- Default: `['appInstalled','queryString','standalone']`

 Strategies used to turn the offline mode on:

-- `appInstalled`: activates for users having installed the site as an app
+- `appInstalled`: activates for users having installed the site as an app (not 100% reliable)
+- `standalone`: activates for users running the app as standalone (often the case once a PWA is installed)
 - `queryString`: activates if queryString contains `offlineMode=true` (convenient for PWA debugging)
 - `mobile`: activates for mobile users (width <= 940px)
 - `saveData`: activates for users with `navigator.connection.saveData === true`